matthewlong29/PareAndFlourish_Site/_posts/2016-11-14-capsule-wardrobe.md

 comments: true
 ---

-## Capsule Wardrobe for the Young Professional: A Beginner’s Guide

 What’s a capsule wardrobe and why do you care?
 A capsule wardrobe is a set of staple pieces that you can add seasonal pieces to, as necessary.
 You care because when you open your closet, you realize that you have “nothing to wear.”